AbhiTaker/StockEX/README.md

 # StockEX
-Stock and Portfolio Management Solution
+Stock and Portfolio Management Solution.

 A solution that caters to the needs of a Stock Broking Firm